 How do OKRs scale to an 80,000 employee company?
 Asking for a friend. ;)

 The key to rolling out OKRs in a large-scale organization is to start small and to start at the top.
 Instead of a company of 80,000 people, imagine yourselves as a company of eight people, perhaps just the highest level of management.
 Start with one blank page (we recommend a Google Doc or something everyone in the company can access), and identify the changes you hope to see in the next 90 days.
 These are your company-wide OKRs.
 Let these be your company’s top priorities for a cycle — don’t feel you need to rush things.

 Transparency and education are key.
 It’s important to make sure everyone in the company knows exactly what OKRs are and why you’ve chosen to implement them.
 We’ve found that leading by example is the best way to get buy-in on this new process.
-This allows you to articulate your goals, expectations, and methods to the company, and you’ll be amazed at how willing and eager your teams will be to follow public policy and emulate.
+This allows you to articulate your goals, expectations, and methods to the company, and you’ll be amazed at how willing and eager your teams will be to follow and emulate.

 Well, Antonin, I hope this has been helpful for you.
 If you’d like some real life examples of how large companies have implemented OKRs, might I suggest a few of our fantastic stories?
-OKRs Around the World, OKRs for Building a Culture of Innovation, and Sparking an Organizational Renaissance With OKRs all have a lot of great information on this topic.
+OKRs Around the World, OKRs for Building a Culture of Innovation, and Sparking an Organizational Renaissance With OKRs?
+All have a lot of great information on this topic.

 -Billy from the What Matters team